-Well, the funny thing is, when we started writing this month’s “birthday celebration” post about Abner Doubleday, Sarah chose him over some other notable people with June birthdays because I told her he’d invented baseball.
+Well, the funny thing is, when we started writing this month’s “birthday celebration” post about Abner Doubleday, Ashar chose him over some other notable people with June birthdays because I told her he’d invented baseball.

 Let’s get this out of the way right now: Abner Doubleday didn’t invent baseball.
 Oops!
 See, Moms learn things, too!

-So, in honor of the anniversary of Doubleday’s birth, as part of the iHomeschool Network’s celebration of June birthdays, instead Sarah and I have teamed up to tell you about what this Civil War general DID accomplish in his lifetime!
+So, in honor of the anniversary of Doubleday’s birth, as part of the iHomeschool Network’s celebration of June birthdays, instead Ashar and I have teamed up to tell you about what this Civil War general DID accomplish in his lifetime!

 All about Abner Doubleday